DIFI-Consortium/DIFI-Certification/readme.md

 Current projects:
-1. DIFI packet validator (implemented in Python)
+1. DIFI packet parser/validator and companion web app (all implemented in Python)

 ## Using Git and GitHub

 GitHub is a code hosting platform, great for version control and collaboration.
-It uses Git under the hood, but you don't have to be an expert in Git to make changes to a page.
+It uses Git under the hood, but you don't have to be an expert in Git to make changes to a page. s
 ### Downloading the Code

 From the browser, you can download the code by clicking the green Code button in the top right, and then clicking Download Zip, as shown below.